-On removable disks such as USB drives or SD cards, if you intend to create a second partition so as to increase internal storage of Android or for some other intentions, you will definitely fail if you rely on Disk Management.
+On removable disks such as USB drives or SD cards, if you intend to create a second partition so as to increase internal storage of Android or for some other intentions, you may fail (if you use Windows Disk Management preceding Windows 10 version 1703).
 This is because Windows will not let you repartition removable storage devices, hence the feature New Simple Volume greyed out for USB removable drives.

 Do you still have a way to turn second unallocated partition into a simple volume?
 Here a nice tool is offered to overcome this limit: use MiniTool Partition Wizard Free to create second partition on removable disk.

 Although for removable disks, there is no option to create a new partition in Disk Management; MiniTool Partition Wizard provides such a chance to create a second volume.
 With this software, you can finish this job within just a few clicks.
 Download this free partition magic and install it on computer.

 Step 1.
 Select the unallocated space on removable disk and choose Create Partition from the action panel.

 Step 2.
 MiniTool Partition Wizard will tell you that only the first partition can be recognized by Windows.
 It does not matter.
 To continue, click Yes.